miteshbkumar-ship-it/data_project_online_retail_transaction/README.md

 # Online Retail Transaction Analysis 🛒

-A data analysis project where I dig into over 500,000 e-commerce transactions to answer real business questions about customers, products, and sales.
+A data analysis project where I dig into over 500,000+ e-commerce transactions to answer real business questions about customers, products and sales.

 ---